 JENNY WHITEMAN, COMPANY MANAGER

-co-manages the Jefferson Dancers and has really enjoyed working with the Company's Artistic Staff this year.
-A lot of heart goes into keeping this company going!
-After graduating from the UO, Jenny moved to New York City to pursue her passion for dance.
+Jenny Whiteman has been the Jefferson Dancers Company manager for the past 4 years and a Pilates instructor for over 20 years.
+She is also the mother of Ana Paloma, a senior Company member.
+After graduating from the UO, Jenny moved to New York to pursue her passion for dance.
 Instead, she fell in love with Pilates and became a certified instructor in 1999.
-In her 20 years of teaching she's had the pleasure of apprenticing with Pilates master instructor, Kathy Grant, at NYU's Tisch School of the Arts, working with National and world champion athletes, clients in need of rehabilitation and dancers.
-In 2001, Jenny and her husband, Kirk opened a Pilates & cycling studio in Park Slope, Brooklyn and after moving to Portland, reopened in 2008.
-Their daughter, Ana Paloma traded in her cycling shoes for black socks (and pointe shoes) several years ago and hasn't looked back!
+She has continued training with Cara Reeser and completed the Kathy Grant Heritage Training Program in 2021.
+In her 20+ years of teaching she's had the pleasure of apprenticing with Kathy Grant, at NYU's Tisch School of the Arts and working with National and world champion cyclists, dancers and clients in need of rehabilitation at her, and husband, Kirk Whiteman's cycling and Pilates studio in SE Portland.

 BUNKY HOLDEN-WILLIAMS, FACULTY